-Isachsen has also since incorporated the phone video/Pix4Dbim site survey process into its standard technology-enabled sitework practices.
+Since then, Isachsen has also incorporated the site survey process with video into its standard technology-enabled sitework practices.
 Typically, the Isachsen construction team flies one of its (25) DJI Phantom 4 drones over a work area throughout the course of a project (currently, they have 95 open construction sites).

 Once gathered, the data is georeferenced and post-processed in Pix4D software to create a 3D topo plan for required work.
 That plan is sent via the cloud to the GPS-enabled excavator’s mapping system where the excavator can program the system to begin the next phase of work.Now as tasks are complete, the technician performs the phone-based site survey as noted above.
 Once in the cloud, the surveyor pulls down and processes the data along with the marked GCPs.
 The final georeferenced product is a 3D model LiDAR-like point cloud (LAS file), which can then be sent to the construction site manager to verify that the as-built matches the as-planned specifications.

 The drone, phone and Pix4Dbim process works especially well for client communication, allowing the project team to keep the client current with very accurate project progress updates and eliminating the chance of dispute.

 If any claim arises, the dispute can be settled by the timeline repository on the Pix4Dbim cloud platform that allows all project stakeholders to see exactly what was done the day of the claim or to track changes from day-to-day.